State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_api_publisher/README.md

 #### oauth_client_id

-The OAuth client id is the UUID for the consumer entity and should follow normal UUID length and formats.
+The OAuth client id is saved as both the client_id and the UUID for the consumer entity and should follow normal UUID length and formats.

 #### oauth_client_secret